Model Elisabetta Tai Escaped Jeffrey Epstein After Throwing A Vibrator At His Head

 “There was a real clarity of the inappropriateness of the behavior — that this isn’t how adult male teachers conduct themselves,” said Millicent Young, who graduated from the school’s 1976 class.

-One student even revealed that Epstein once attended a party with the students in which they were drinking.
+One student even revealed that Epstein once attended a party thrown by students that involved drinking.

 “It was weird,” said Paul Grossman, a 1978 graduate that heard about the party through the school’s grapevine.
 “Everyone talked about it.”